oneclickvirt/oneclickvirt.github.io/docs/en/guide/docker/docker_build.md

 ## Start all containers after host reboot

-The default containers are not set to restart themselves after stopping, you need to execute the following command to start all stopped containers.
+By default, containers are not configured for auto-restart after host reboot.
+Run the following command to start all stopped containers.

 ```
 docker start $(docker ps -aq)